 Pain episodes.
 Pain, ranging from mild to severe, can occur and affect the whole body.
 This is a sickle cell crisis.
 When sickle cells get trapped in blood vessels, blood does not flow properly through the body.
 Organs and tissues may not get enough oxygen and nutrients, causing pain.
 In some cases, pain lasts for a few hours to a few days.
 In other cases, it lasts a few weeks or longer.
 It can even be ongoing.

 Lung problems.
 Sickled cells can become trapped in the lungs, too.
 This can cause chest pain and shortness of breath (acute chest syndrome).
-Over time, the lungs can be severely damaged, causing other health problems.
+Over time, the lungs can be damaged, causing other health problems.

 Stroke.
 Sickled cells can block blood vessels leading to the brain or inside the brain, causing stroke.